2019 CCAE State Award Winners

-Proteus, Inc. has taken an active role in and around the area we serve and at the local and state level.
-These efforts include serving on the State Center AB86 Adult Ed Consortium, Sequoia Adult Ed Consortium, as well as partnering in various ways with the surrounding local adult schools, high schools, community colleges, Workforce Investment Boards, local employers, other training providers, and community partners to address the needs in and around the counties of Fresno, Kern, Kings, and Tulare.
+Proteus, Inc. has taken an active role in and around the community, at the local and state levels.
+These efforts include serving on the State Center AB86 Adult Ed Consortium, Sequoia Adult Ed Consortium, as well as partnering in various ways with the surrounding local adult schools, high schools, community colleges, workforce investment boards, local employers, other training providers, and community partners to address the needs in and around the counties of Fresno, Kern, Kings, and Tulare.

 Proteus, Inc. was founded over 50 years ago as a provider of educational services to farmworkers in the area of English as a second language.
 Over the years Proteus has expanded and grown to offer classes in vocational training, high school equivalency, and adult basic education.
 Proteus has been able to secure resources needed to continue providing immigration information, citizenship instruction, and English acquisition classes in the Central Valley.
 As a grantee of the Department of Community Services–Community Services Block Grant (CSBG), Proteus has been providing English as a second language–ESL/citizenship classes to farmworkers and low-income individuals throughout their service areas.
 This has generated strong partnerships with County Migrant Education, the Mexican Consulate in Fresno, Immigration Legal Resource Center, the Adult School System, and the various community colleges throughout the proposed areas.
 Proteus continues to partner with area school districts to provide youth and students an actual hands-on experience to address vocational exploration in the fields of construction, weatherization, and green energy.
 Additionally, Proteus works with area schools and colleges to address other needs such as offering classes at offsite campus locations to address the needs in rural communities.